 Step 10.
 Do it now!

 This final step is the most important of all.
 You can implement all of the planning you need but without execution it is still just a plan.
-Get the ball rolling now, gather your team, email them now, start researching or simply drop us a line to discuss your requirement, or book a private tour!
+Get the ball rolling now, gather your team, email them now, start researching or simply drop us a line to discuss your requirement, book a private tour, or try out a free instant demo!

 Good luck with your intranet project!